MCPTotal/mcp-total-ext/CONTRIBUTING.md

 # Contributing to MCP Tools for ChatGPT

-Thank you for your interest in contributing to MCP Tools for ChatGPT!
+Thank you for your interest in contributing to Browser MCP Tools extension!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct